-Phishing is the practice of using a reputable company's name, email signatures, and so on to get access to a person’s personal information.
+Phishing is the practice of using a reputable company's name, email signature, or 'login page' to get access to someone's personal information.
 The goal?
-Tricking the email recipient into believing the message is honest and has something the recipient wants or needs and then getting them to click a link or download attachments.
+Tricking the email recipient into believing the message is honest and convincing a victim to click a link, download attachments or enter login details.

-Although one of the oldest forms of cyberattacks, with roots deep in the 1990s, is still one of the most widespread and harmful.
-It is a sophisticated and constantly evolving form of cyber attack and can be difficult to combat.
+Although one of the oldest forms of cyber attacks - with roots deep in the 1990s - it is still one of the most widespread and harmful attacks that circulate our widely connected lives today.
+It is a sophisticated and ever-changing form of cyber attack which can be difficult to combat.

 There are a lot of potential targets for phishing attacks, as they can be aimed at any business or person.
-However, there are three common targets for most phishing attacks due to the information they hold, or the amounts of money they have.
-These are Pharmaceutical companies, government agencies, and retail or eCommerce stores.
-A famous example of a successful phishing attack can be seen in 2016 when hackers got access to John Podesta’s personal Gmail account, who was a campaign chair for Hillary Clinton's presidential campaign.
+However, there are three common targets for most phishing attacks due to the information they hold.
+These are pharmaceutical companies, government agencies, and retail or eCommerce stores.
+A famous example of a successful phishing attack can be seen in 2016 when hackers got access to John Podesta’s personal G-mail account, who was a campaign chair for Hillary Clinton's presidential campaign.

 Most phishers use a ‘phishing kit’ which is easily available and usable even for those without superb technical skills.
 It is not uncommon for an attacker to use trusted brand signatures and imagery, increasing the plausibility of the attack.
-Research has revealed that variants of Microsoft, PayPal, and Dropbox have been used in previous attacks.
+Through research, it has been revealed that variants of Microsoft, PayPal, and Dropbox have been used in previous incidents.